benjohnbarnes/Service/README.md

 ## Shared `Context`

-A common service context is introduced by the type `CommonServiceContext`.
-It is frequently the case that service implementations require additional environmental dependencies. `CommonServiceContext` is a facility to supply these.
-Services generically supports any kind of shared `Context` rather than defining a specific type.
+A common service context is introduced by the client type `CommonServiceContext`.
+It is frequently the case that service implementations require additional environmental dependencies. `CommonServiceContext` holds these.
+Services supports a generic shared `Context` type, rather than defining a specific one.

 Examples of the kinds of facilities `Context` is needed for are: